Yueziyu/BrZoNet/README.md

 ```

 ## Acknowledgement
-Part of the code is adapted from previous works: [BasicSR](https://github.com/XPixelGroup/BasicSR) and [MIRNet](https://github.com/swz30/MIRNet) (code structure).
+This code is based on the [BasicSR](https://github.com/XPixelGroup/BasicSR) (code structure) toolbox.
 We thank all the authors for their contributions.

 Please contact me if you have any questions at: 11901015@mail.dlut.edu.cn